Britain's FTSE underperforms Europe after Draghi promises policy review

 "It is hard to see this share price fall as an opportunity."

 Several firms traded without entitlement to their latest dividend payout, with companies going ex-dividend taking off 8.9 points, according to Reuters calculations.
-(Editing by Jermey Gaunt and Angus MacSwan)
+(Editing by Jermey Gaunt)

 March 22 The following financial services industry appointments were announced on Wednesday.
 To inform us of other job changes, email moves@thomsonreuters.com.